 Colic is the most common feeding problem experienced by babies.
 It occurs in 1 in 4 babies.
-It is comforting to know that if your baby does go through bouts of crying they will grow out of it before long.
-It is also reassuring to know that colic has no effect on the long term health of your baby, babies with colic develop normally and just as healthy as other babies.
+It is comforting to know that if your baby does go through bouts of crying, they will grow out of it before long.
+It is also reassuring to know that colic has no long term effect on your baby's health, babies with colic develop normally and just as healthy as other babies.

 Why does my baby not stop crying?

 The reason your baby may be suffering from colic is not fully understood but possible causes may be that they have trapped wind, they may also have sensitivities to milk as your baby’s digestive system is very small and still developing.

 - Create a soothing atmosphere by turning off the TV and radio, play soft music or white noise like the sound of the tumble dryer, hoover or washing machine.